Huon’s Freshwater Improvement Programme (FIP)

 The conditions in the hatchery are designed to mirror the natural lifecycle of salmon, as well as allowing us to naturally synchronise growth in a way that means we can get fresh, healthy fish all year round.
 Growth is synchronised by using lights to mimic longer daylight hours, and varying the temperature of the water that we hold the eggs and small fish in, while changes in day length prepare the fish for their transfer to sea.

-85% of Huon Salmon is raised in a RAS hatchery prior to grow-out in a marine pen.
+94% of Huon Salmon raised in a marine pen originates in a RAS hatchery (correct at Feb 2022 – Mountain Stream fish excluded).
 Recirculating aquaculture systems (RAS) are highly sophisticated and as each new RAS is built we use the very latest global technology working in collaboration with world leaders like Billund Aquaculture.
 RAS systems deliver a high level of control resulting in very low freshwater use.

 Whale Point Salmon Nursery